-Stevenson University Online and the Community College of Baltimore County (CCBC) have formed a partnership that will allow students to expedite the process of earning their nursing degree.
-Students accepted into the Associate to Bachelor's (ATB) option may begin courses toward a baccalaureate degree in nursing through Stevenson's ATB option while they are simultaneously completing their associate degree in nursing at CCBC.
+Stevenson University Online and the Community College of Baltimore County (CCBC) have formed a Nursing ATB program partnership that will allow students to expedite the process of earning their nursing degree.
+Students accepted into the Associate to Bachelor's (ATB) option may begin courses toward a baccalaureate degree in nursing through Stevenson University Online while they are simultaneously completing their associate degree in nursing with CCBC's ATB option.

 The baccalaureate and master's degree programs in nursing at Stevenson University are accredited by the Commission on Collegiate Nursing Education.